cs-uob/COMS20012/docs/labs/lab6.md

  Then, run `gdb -p PID`.
 GDB will be attached to the running process on TerminalA.
 You will be in GDB shell.

 8. Use `disas admin` to get the entry address of the admin function.
 9. You should run the binary by using long input.
-You can use `run $(perl -e 'print "A"xSize') where size is the size of the input of your choice.
-If you choose Size to be equal to 50, it will print "A" 50 times as input.
+You can use `run $(perl -e 'print "A"xSize') where **Size** is the size of the input of your choice.
+If you choose **Size** to be equal to 50, it will print "A" 50 times as input.
 Initially, when you let your binary to run until the end (by continuing in GDB), it will crash and you will see a message in GDB like bellow:

 		Program received signal SIGSEGV, Segmentation fault.